 We live in an increasingly angry world.
 If ever there was a time when the softening influence of love demonstrated through the deeds and words of Christians is needed, it is now.

 Here are a few Hit the Mark questions for this week’s lesson discussion:

-- Is the following statement True, Mostly True, Somewhat True or Not True: If you sin knowingly you no longer have salvation.
+- Is the following statement True, Mostly True, Somewhat True or Not True: It would be easier to live like Christ if one is secluded from society such as being in a monastery.
 Explain your answer.

 Until next week, let’s all continue to Hit the Mark in Sabbath School!